Rush Run, Ohio

 Rush Run is an unincorporated community in Warren Township, Jefferson County, Ohio, United States.
 It is mainly around the area of Rush Run Road also known as County Road 17.
 It is named for David Rush who settled in that area in 1798.

-It is not related to or near the Rush Run Wildlife Area near Middletown, Ohio.

 History

 An early settler in that area - James Maxwell who built a cabin near Rush Run in 1772.
 Maxwell was cousin to Ebenezer Zane, fled to this area to avoid prosecution for a murder.
 He was later proven innocent.
 Maxwell lived in the area for two years but returned to Virginia because of the increasing threat of American Indian uprisings.
 He returned to Rush Run in 1780 with his young wife, Sally.

 In 1910 Rush Run coal mines #1, 2 and 3 had a 5 foot #8 coal seam had a daily output of 2000 tons.
 There is no active mining in the area at this time.

 A length of nearby Ohio State Route 7 bears the name of Hall of Fame baseball player Bill Mazeroski.